Do you offer consultations?

 Yes.
-I offer free consultations so that we can meet each other and decide if Rolfing Structural Integration is right for you.
-Consultations take about 30 minutes or less.
+I offer free consultations over the phone so that we can decide if Rolfing Structural Integration is right for you.
+Consultations take about 20 minutes or less.
 We will talk about your medical history, your goals for receiving rolfing, and any questions you have about the Rolfing process.
 If you already know that you would like to just try a session we will have a small consultation as part of our first session together.

 People seek Rolfing for many different reasons… Primarily, I work with people who want to feel better in their body.
-People come to Rolfing to resolve old long held patterns of holding and to feel more flow and harmony in their body.
+People come to Rolfing to resolve old long held patterns of holding and to feel more flow and harmony.
 Many people have been profoundly helped by Rolfing, from professional athletes, to people who must sit at a computer all day.
 Rolfing also can help resolve trauma from auto accidents or any other type of injury.

 We will talk about and decide how many sessions will be good for you to achieve your goals for our work together.